Using Share Links, Guided Browsing and Scheduled Guided Browsing Follow

 Note: We recommend specifying all three websites.
 This gives a better user experience for learners who are not logged in and are redirected by Google to a login page.

-That is if a teacher starts a focused session, and then a few minutes later a learner turns up, when the learner logs into their school account, they will be automatically added to the existing focused session.
+If a teacher starts a Guided session, and then a few minutes later a learner turns up, when the learner logs into their school account, they will be automatically added to the existing session.

-When the Focused Session session has expired, learners will receive a pop up notification:
+When the guided session has expired, learners will receive a pop up notification:

 Scheduling Guided Sessions